Aigul9/hanabi-stats/README.md

 1. Exclude speedrun and double dark variants.
 2. Exclude teammates with less than 100 games.
 3. Sort the list by win/loss ratio and divide it into two parts.
-4. Select top 5 and bottom 5 players (or less if not possible).
+4. Select top 5 and bottom 5 teammates (or less if not possible).
 5. If the player contains in the these lists, increase or decrease their rank from 1 to 5 depending on the place: for instance, the first player in the top 5 list receives +5 points, the last player in the bottom 5 list receives -5 points.

 ## Usage